George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-static-read-only-support.md

 Burst evaluates all static fields and all static constructors at compile time.
 It evaluates all the static fields and the static constructors for a given struct together.

-When there is a static field that isn't read-only in a Burst-compiled struct, a compilation error happens.
-This is because Burst only supports read-only static fields.
+Burst only supports read-only static fields.
+A static field that isn't read-only in a Burst-compiled struct causes a compilation error.

 When Burst fails to evaluate any static field or static constructor, all fields and constructors fail for that struct.